mel-project/docs.melproject.org/README.md

 ---
-description: "A post-blockchain vision for Web3"
+description: "A post-blockchain  Web3"
 ---

-# A post-blockchain vision for Web3
+# A post-blockchain Web3

 ## "Web3" is trapped in itself